A school for the future in Trollhättan

 It was essential that Sylteskolan should be built from approved eco-friendly and non-toxic materials.
 The building has therefore been certified by the Sweden Green Building Council in the Silver category.

 Troldtekt acoustic panels were installed on the ceilings of the school and the library.
-In terms of their design, they are fully aligned with the natural colour scheme chosen for the school, and fully meet the client’s wishes for a healthy indoor climate and sustainable solutions.
+In terms of their design, they are fully aligned with the natural colour scheme chosen for the school, and fully meet the client’s wishes for a healthy indoor climate and contribution for sustainable building.
 At the same time, they contribute to a good acoustic environment at the school.
 In several places, the walls are also covered with collages consisting of Troldtekt acoustic panels in custom colours.

 The acoustic panels are manufactured in Denmark, based on the sustainable design concept Cradle to Cradle.
 The engineering company Ramboll has documented that Troldtekt makes a positive contribution to 20 per cent of the Sweden Green Building Council’s certification criteria (Miljöbyggnad).